chroline/dhs_schedule/README.md

 # About the app

 This app is built using [flutter](https://flutter.dev).
+Flutter uses the Dart programming language and mostly adheres by the material design guidelines.

+## Schedule configuration

 The schedule is stored in [assets/schedule.yaml](assets/schedule.yaml), along with exceptional schedules that don't follow the typical Monday-Friday schedule.
+If a day doesn't match said schedule, it is marked under `exceptions`.

+## Upcoming Events

+The list of upcoming events is dynamic, and is hosted on a Google Spreadsheet.

 # Contributors